Shivam751/VirtualPiano/README.md

 2. PyAutoGUI

 Basic idea:
-I detect the fingertips using the mediapipe model and based on the location of the fingertip, a key is pressed.
+Detect the fingertips using the mediapipe model and based on the location of the fingertip, a key is pressed.
 This plays the corresponding tone on the piano.
-I've simulated this in an online platform. https://www.musicca.com/piano
+I've simulated this on  an online platform. https://www.musicca.com/piano
 Currently, my project works fine with this virtual piano but not with others on the web.
 I'll try to fix this issue and will soon come up with a solution.